 Where are the sessions held?

-Test sessions are held in three locations nationwide.
+Test sessions are held in multiple locations nationwide.

 1. Newport International Sports Village, Newport, South Wales, NP19 4RA MAP